Trans Medical Care at the Office of Dr. Harry Benjamin

 Benjamin died at the age of 101 in 1986.
 For decades until his death, he resided at 113 East 31st Street with his wife, who survived him.

-Special thanks to Arlene Shaner, Historical Collections Librarian, at The New York Academy of Medicine.
+Entry by Ken Lustbader, project director (January 2022), with special thanks to Arlene Shaner, Historical Collections Librarian, The New York Academy of Medicine.

 - Architect or Builder: Lafayette A. Goldstone